septechx/twoblade/SHARP/README.md

 ## Running the Server

 1.  **Navigate to the `SHARP` directory:**
     ```bash
     cd SHARP
     ```

 2.  **Install dependencies:**
     ```bash
     bun install
     ```

 3.  **Run the initialization script:**
     ```bash
-    cd database
-    bash init.sh
+    bash bash/init.sh
     ```

-    *   This script will prompt you for your domain name and PostgreSQL password.
+    *   This script will prompt you for your domain name password.
     *   It will create a `.env` file with the necessary environment variables.

 4.  **Configure the `docker-compose.yml` file:**

-    *   Navigate to the `SHARP/database` directory.
+    *   Navigate to the main directory of the repo.
     *   Edit the `docker-compose.yml` file to set the `POSTGRES_PASSWORD` environment variable.
         ```yaml
         version: '3.8'

         services:
           postgres_db:
-            ...
+            # ...
             environment:
               POSTGRES_USER: postgres
               POSTGRES_PASSWORD: REPLACE_ME  # Replace with your desired password
-            ...
+            # ...
         ```

 5.  **Start the database:**
     ```bash
     docker compose up -d
     ```

 6.  **Initialize the database schema:**
     ```bash
     docker exec -i postgres-db psql -U postgres < init.sql
     ```